Kay13051976/Thailand-guiding-light-second/README.md

 - [Django](https://www.djangoproject.com/) for the framework.
 - [Font awesome](https://fontawesome.com/)for the access icons.
 - [jQuery](https://jquery.com/)for providing a variety of tools to make standard HTML code look appealing.
-- [PostgresSQL](https://www.postgresql.org/) for providing a free database.
+- [ElephantSQL](https://www.elephantsql.com/) for providing a free database.
-- [Cloudinary](https://cloudinary.com/) for store static files.
+- [Cloudinary](https://cloudinary.com/) for store static files and images.
 - [Very Academy Youtube Channel](https://www.youtube.com/) for brilliant tutorials, which shed light on the implementation of databases with multi-value products, precise explanations of Django, social media websites, API, and many other things.
 - [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb) for providing a free full web page screenshorts.
 - [Coolors](https://coolors.co/)for providing a free platform to generate your palette.